bablokb/jasper-install/Readme.md

 big image, I just provide a ready to run installation script.

 The installation script will work on a model 1 or a model 2 Raspberry Pi (Bananapi to be verified).
-Everything was tested with Raspian-Wheezy, it might or might not work with Raspbian-Jessie (feedback on this issue is appriciated).
+Everything was tested with Raspian-Wheezy.

+Note that jasper and therefore also jasper-install does not work with Raspbian-Jessie, since Jessie ships it's own version of the python module `requests`.
+Jasper overwrites the Jessie-version during installation which breaks `pip`.
+As a consequence, the jasper installation is incomplete and all later install steps relying on pip also fail.

 Configure Installation